 26th October 44.

-Captain Swinscow passed away in 1992, the following obituary was printed in a newspaper:
+Captain Swinscow passed away on the 24th September 1992, the following obituary was printed in a newspaper:

 Dr Douglas Swinscow, who has died aged 75, was deputy editor of the British Medical Journal, an authority on lichen and behaved with remarkable gallantry at the Battle of Arnhem.